MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 *Figure 1 – Office location isn’t just a number with Microsoft Search.*

-The floor plans feature in Microsoft Search helps users find people, offices, and other amenities within a building.
+The floor plans feature in Microsoft Search helps users find people and meeting rooms within a building.
 Floor plans answer users' queries such as:

 1. Where is Allan Deyoung's office?
-2. Where is conference room C1?
+2. Where is meeting room C1?

 To make it easy to find answers to queries like these, information about an organization's buildings, offices, and facilities needs to be available and made searchable.
 Larger organizations usually have facilities or space management teams who may already have this info available.
 In a smaller organization, the Search Administrator might have to create and add it.
 A Search Administrator can delegate this work and allow other employees or vendors to add floor plans and building information by designating them as Search Editors in the M365 admin center.
 To enable users to find information about offices and building facilities, you need to add: